-What causes chest pain & when to consult a doctor
+What causes chest pain and when to consult a heart doctor

-Chest pain: is it just indigestion from that spicy meal or could your body be alerting you to a more serious issue?
+Is the chest pain you're experiencing just indigestion from a spicy meal, or could your body be alerting you to a more serious issue requiring medical attention?

-Chest pain – also known as angina – is a key indicator of coronary heart disease, the most common type of heart disease that kills 370,000 annually.
+Chest pain – also known as angina – is a key indicator of coronary heart disease, the most common type of heart disease that kills 365,000 people each year.

 Why do people experience chest pain?

-Is there a way to know if chest pain is due to a cardiac condition?
+Is there a way to know if chest pain is due to a heart condition?

-Nathan: The nature of chest pain arising from cardiac conditions is generally that it is slow in onset and slow to resolve, lasting minutes (not seconds).
-It is often associated with other worrisome symptoms such as breathlessness, passing out or nearly passing out, nausea, vomiting and profuse sweating.
-In addition cardiac chest pain can radiate to the neck, jaw or inner aspect of the left arm and rarely changes with position but will worsen with exertion or physical activity.
+Chest pain arising from heart conditions is generally slow to start and slow to resolve, lasting minutes, not seconds.
+It is often associated with other worrisome symptoms such as shortness of breath, passing out or nearly passing out, nausea, vomiting and profuse sweating.
+Cardiac chest pain can also radiate to the neck, jaw or inner aspect of the left arm; it rarely changes with position but will worsen with exertion or physical activity.

-Blair: For more information on heart attacks, along with a useful info graphic, visit the American College of Cardiology’s CardioSmart patient info page: CardioSmart.org/HeartAttack.
+For more information on heart attacks, along with a useful infographic, visit the American College of Cardiology’s CardioSmart patient info page.

 When should someone see a doctor for chest pain?